agude/agude.github.io/_drafts/2021-04-26-where_to_host_public_datasets.md

 ## Zenodo

 Zenodo---hosted by CERN---is a much simpler and smaller service than Kaggle.
-It does not a community built up around it.
+It does not hat a community built up around it.
 It does not have attached cloud compute.
 They have almost no users.[^usage]

 So why use Zenodo?
 Simple: Google [kills products left and right][killedbygoogle] while CERN knows a little something about [keeping